DarekDGB/DGB-Quantum-Wallet-Guard/README.md

 **DGB Quantum Wallet Guard** is a universal security engine and SDK for DigiByte wallets.
-It connects to **Sentinel AI v2**, **DQSN**, and **ADN v2** to evaluate every transaction and enforce quantum‑aware rules, limits, cooldowns, warnings and blocks.
+It connects to **Sentinel AI v2**, **DQSN**, and **ADN v2** to evaluate every transaction and enforce quantum-aware rules, limits, cooldowns, warnings and blocks.

 ---

 ## 🚀 Purpose

-As DigiByte moves toward post‑quantum security, wallets must become intelligent and reactive.
+As DigiByte moves toward post-quantum security, wallets must become intelligent and reactive.
 DGB Quantum Wallet Guard provides a unified protection layer any DigiByte wallet can integrate with.

 This SDK ensures:

 - Transaction evaluation based on global + local risk
-- Protection from quantum‑related anomalies
+- Protection from quantum-related anomalies
-- Behavioural checks and full‑balance protection
+- Behavioural checks and full-balance protection
-- Cool‑downs, throttled sending, and forced confirmation steps
+- Cool-downs, throttled sending, and forced confirmation steps
-- Seamless connection to your Layer 1–4 system
+- Seamless integration with Layers 1–4 of the Quantum Shield Network

 ---